Louthan History, Family Crest & Coats of Arms

 The surname Louthan was first found in Lincolnshire at Louth, a market-town and parish.
 The ancient Latin name of this town was Luda, from its vicinity to the Lud, a small stream formed by the junction of two rivulets.
 By the time of the Domesday Book of 1086, the parish was known as Lude, and literally meant "Hlude, the loud one, the noisy stream."
 The first record of the name was William of Louth (died 1298), a medieval Bishop of Ely.
 It is generally believed that he was born in Louth, but his lineage in unknown.
 After the coronation of King Edward I of England, the king appointed him cofferer of the wardrobe, on 18 October 1274.
 He was elected to the see of Ely on 12 May 1290 and consecrated on 1 October 1290.
 He was buried in Ely Cathedral.
 William of Louth's seal, is now kept in the British Museum.

-Important Dates for the Louthan family
+Early History of the Louthan family

 This web page shows only a small excerpt of our Louthan research.
 Another 198 words (14 lines of text) covering the years 1319, 1510, 1600, 1476, 1636, 1720 and 1688 are included under the topic Early Louthan History in all our PDF Extended History products and printed products wherever possible.